WANOSCG Orchid Fact Sheet

 Distribution and Habitat

 Kimberley region, Charnley River (Beverley Springs) and Pantijan Stations, north of the Mitchell Plateau and Theda Station, growing in seasonally moist forests and humus rich sites in river gullies and gorges, sometimes within the spray drift from waterfalls.
-Also found in the Northern Territory, Queensland, New South Wales, tropical Asia, New Guinea, Philippines, Japan and many Pacific islands including Solomon Islands, Samoa, Tonga, Vanuatu and New Caledonia.
+The species is also found in the Northern Territory, Queensland, New South Wales, tropical Asia, New Guinea, Philippines, Japan and many Pacific islands including Solomon Islands, Samoa, Tonga, Vanuatu and New Caledonia.

 Flowering Months